wangyang193123/the-war-is-wrong/README.md

 3，how to vote:

-If you support the US side, please vote for
+If you support the US side, please vote for：1USAsHnURGSWxJp5F7yw4XGx7CmmdytYo
-If you support Russia side, please vote for
+If you support Russia side, please vote for：1RUSzaRGiQYuRXbJV8cqekc6CwyjuWM6q
-If you support Ukraine, please vote for
+If you support Ukraine, please vote for：1UKRb2U5f9S8dCKWY5SPSfmYiqTqMwhhX